AIIX/MycroftPlasmoid/README.md

 1. Installation Requirements

-  + This plasmoid requires Mycroft Core Installed
+  + This plasmoid requires Mycroft Core Installed from http://github.com/MycroftAi/
   + This plasmoid requires Mycroft Core to be located in your Home Folder.
 Example "/home/$USER/mycroft-core"
   + Download / Clone Mycroft Plasmoid from this REPO.
   + Unzip to folder if Downloaded